-(4) If the OSA makes inquiries of agencies as part of the investigation process, agencies shall respond to the OSA inquiries within 15 calendar days of receipt or as soon as practicable under the circumstances with written notice to the OSA stating the basis for any delay.
+(4) [The] If the OSA [may make] makes inquiries of agencies as part of the [fact finding] investigation process performed by the OSA's special investigations division [.
+Agencies], agencies shall respond to the OSA inquiries within 15 calendar days of receipt or as soon as practicable under the circumstances with written notice to the OSA stating the basis for any delay.
 IPAs shall test compliance with this requirement and report noncompliance as a finding in the annual financial and compliance audit report.